ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 ## Summary

-Standardize on the `storage_path` API as the sole implementation of distributed sync in Ray Train(/Tune).
-Deprecate the legacy head node syncer code, and add a `storage_filesystem` API for users to customize the underlying pyarrow filesystem used for `storage_path` sync.
+Standardize on the `storage_path` option as the sole implementation of distributed sync in Ray Train(/Tune).
+Deprecate the legacy head node syncer code, and add a `storage_filesystem` option for users to customize the underlying pyarrow filesystem used for `storage_path` sync.

 Relatedly, simplify the Train `Checkpoint` API to also standardize on `pyarrow.fs` as its backing implementation.